Veteran & First Responder Rehab Program

-Our science-based therapies and approaches are provided by qualified doctors, therapists, and counselors, so you can feel confident knowing that therapies like cognitive behavioral therapy, motivational interviewing, cognitive processing therapy and more are being provided by experts.
+Our evidence-based therapies and approaches are provided by qualified doctors, therapists, and counselors, so you can feel confident knowing that therapies like cognitive behavioral therapy, motivational interviewing, cognitive processing therapy and more are being provided by experts.

 12-Step Facilitation and Community-Based Support Group Meetings

-12-Step programs and other support groups have helped many veterans find and maintain sobriety from drugs and alcohol.
+12-Step programs and other support groups have helped many Veterans find and maintain sobriety from drugs and alcohol.